Grid bracing: Double bracing

+Tension bracing

 An analogous theory, using directed graphs, was discovered by Baglivo & Graver (1983) for tension bracing, in which squares are braced by wires or strings (which cannot expand past their initial length, but can bend or collapse to a shorter length) instead of by rigid rods.
-To make a single square rigid in this way, it is necessary to brace both of its diagonals, instead of just one diagonal.
-One can again represent such a bracing by a bipartite graph, which has an edge directed from a row vertex to a column vertex if the shared square of that row and column is braced by the positively-sloped diagonal, and an edge from a column vertex to a row vertex if the shared square is braced by the negatively-sloped diagonal.
+To make a single square rigid by tension bracing, it is necessary to brace both of its diagonals, instead of just one diagonal.

+One can represent a tension bracing by a bipartite graph, which has an edge directed from a row vertex to a column vertex if the shared square of that row and column is braced by the positively-sloped diagonal, and an edge from a column vertex to a row vertex if the shared square is braced by the negatively-sloped diagonal.
 The braced structure is rigid if and only if the resulting graph is strongly connected.
+As for double bracing, the smallest tension bracings (equivalently, the strongly connected graphs with as few edges as possible) in grids with equally many rows and columns are Hamiltonian cycles.
+For grids in which exactly one of the two bracing options is available for each cell, a smallest bracing can be found in polynomial time.

-If not, additional bracing needs to be added to connect together its strongly connected components.
-The problem of finding a minimal set of additional braces to add is an instance of strong connectivity augmentation, and can be solved in linear time.
-According to Robbins' theorem, the undirected graphs that can be made strongly connected by directing their edges are exactly the bridgeless graphs; reinterpreting this theorem in terms of grid bracing, a bracing by rigid rods forms a double bracing if and only if its rods can be replaced by wires (possibly on the other diagonals of their squares) to form a rigid tension bracing.
+If a given set of braces is insufficient, additional bracing needs to be added, corresponding in the graph view to adding edges that connect together the strongly connected components of a graph.
+In this way problem of finding a minimal set of additional braces to add can be seen as an instance of strong connectivity augmentation, and can be solved in linear time.
+According to Robbins' theorem, the undirected graphs that can be made strongly connected by directing their edges are exactly the bridgeless graphs; reinterpreting this theorem in terms of grid bracing, a bracing by rigid rods forms a double bracing if and only if each of its rods can be replaced by a single wire (possibly on the other diagonal of its square) to form a rigid tension bracing.